-Compartment syndrome occurs when the muscles swell too big for the surrounding sheath.
-The syndrome can be acute (if caused by a direct injury) or chronic (if it has come on over time).
-This calf injury creates excess pressure in the muscle sheath which makes the lower leg painful, tender and sometimes swell up.
+Lateral compartment syndrome occurs when the muscles swell too big for the surrounding sheath.
+It can be acute (if caused by a direct injury) or chronic (if it has come on overtime).

 Acute compartment syndrome

 Acute compartment syndrome can occur due to an impact or injury which causes bleeding and swelling within the muscle sheath.
 The extra fluid causes too much pressure within the muscle sheath.